-- 1 can sweet condensed milk, cold
+- 1 can (400 grams) sweet condensed milk, cold

-- 1 ⅔ cups (400ml) heavy cream 35% fat, cold
+- 2 cups (500 grams) heavy cream 35% fat, very cold

-- 1-2 drops natural food coloring (red)
+- 1-2 drops natural red food coloring

-- ½ cup crushed vanilla cookies or wafers or pistachios, sieved
+- ½ - 1 cup crushed vanilla cookies or wafers or pistachios, sieved

 - Make the ice cream: Beat the heavy cream with a mixer until soft peaks form.
 Continue beating and gradually add the sweetened condensed milk and the Turkish delight mixture (and the food coloring if using).
 Beat until the mixture is light and fluffy.

 - Freeze until set (about 6-8 hours or overnight)